Amyol04/CIT/README.md

 Explore, learn, and get inspired.
 Use the code as a resource for your own projects.

 Contact
-Feel free to contact me at your.email@example.com or on Twitter @YourTwitterHandle.
+Feel free to contact me at amyoleary404@gmail.com or on Twitter @Amyol404